An operator algebraic approach to fusion category symmetry on the lattice: Introduction

-\begin{thmalpha}{Symmetry from SymTFT.} Let $B\subseteq A$ be a physical boundary subalgebra of a quasi-local algebra $A$ over $\mathbbm{Z}$. \begin{enumerate} \item There is a canonically associated fusion category $\mathcal{C}$ called the \textit{symmetry category} with $\mathcal{Z}(\mathcal{C})\cong \text{DHR}(B)$. \item There is a canonical embedding of unitary tensor categories $\mathcal{C}\hookrightarrow \text{Bim}(A)$, \item There is an action of the fusion ring of $\mathcal{C}$ on $A$ by unital, completely positive maps with bounded spread such that the fixed point subalgebra is precisely $B$. \end{enumerate}
+\begin{thmalpha}{Symmetry from SymTFT.} Let $B\subseteq A$ be a physical boundary subalgebra of a quasi-local algebra $A$ over $\mathbbm{Z}$. \begin{enumerate} \item There is a canonically associated fusion category $\mathcal{C}$ called the \textit{symmetry category} with $\mathcal{Z}(\mathcal{C})\cong \text{DHR}(B)$. \item There is a canonical embedding of unitary tensor categories $\mathcal{C}\hookrightarrow \text{Bim}(A)$, as the bimodules with solitonic type localization. \item There is an action of the fusion ring of $\mathcal{C}$ on $A$ by unital, completely positive maps with bounded spread such that the fixed point subalgebra is precisely $B$. \end{enumerate}